stringparser/gulp-runtime/README.md

 ## gulp-runtime

-gulp runtime manager.
+Lazy to open a new terminal tab?
+I'm here to help.

 ```js
 npm install gulp-runtime --save-dev
 ```

 Warning!: Work in progress :)

-## Why?

-Lazy to open a new terminal tab?
-I'm here to help.

 ## How